-As the liabilities in respect of members in the Lifetime Pensions Scheme are expected to be 100% covered by Challenger Life after the annuity buy-in on 31 July 2023, I have prepared a projection of the assets and benefit liabilities of the Defined Benefit Scheme only (i.e. current active and deferred members only) based on:
+I have also prepared a projection of the assets and benefit liabilities of the Defined Benefit Scheme (i.e. current active and deferred members only) and Lifetime Pension Scheme members not covered by the Challenger Life annuity policy based on:

-- The recommended Institution contribution rates set out above in Section 7 (i.e. contribution holiday from 1 July 2024); - The Fund's current investment strategy; - The actuarial assumptions adopted for this investigation; and - Allowing for future member movements into the deferred and lifetime pension sections at rates assumed for this investigation (see Section 4 for details of membership movement assumptions).
-While I understand that new pensioners (who are currently active or deferred members) are expected to be added to the Challenger Life annuity policy in the future, I have included future Lifetime Pension Scheme liabilities in respect of current active and deferred members in the projection results.
+- The Institutions continue with their contribution holiday; - The Fund's current investment strategy; - The actuarial assumptions adopted for this investigation; and - Allowing for future member movements into the deferred and lifetime pension sections at rates assumed for this investigation (see Section 4 for details of membership movement assumptions).
+While I understand that new pensioners (who are currently active or deferred members) are expected to be added to the Challenger Life annuity policy every 2 to 3 years in the future, I have included Lifetime Pension Scheme liabilities in respect of pensioners currently not covered by the Challenger Life annuity policy and future Lifetime Pension Scheme liabilities in respect of current active and deferred members in the projection results.

 The Trustee should note that this projection is based on the assumptions adopted, which represent a single scenario from the range of possibilities.
-The future is uncertain and the Fund's actual experience will differ from those assumptions; these differences may be minor in their overall effect, or they may be significant and material.
+The future is uncertain, and the Fund's actual experience will differ from those assumptions; these differences may be minor in their overall effect, or they may be significant and material.
 In addition, different sets of assumptions or scenarios may also be within the reasonable range and results based on those alternative assumptions would be different, as discussed below.

-The following chart shows that the projected coverage of the Defined Benefit Scheme's Vested Benefits (i.e. in respect of current active and deferred members only) is expected to continue to remain above the financing objective of coverage of Vested Benefits of at least 100% based on the above assumptions.
+The following chart shows that the projected coverage of the Fund's Vested Benefits is expected to continue to remain above the financing objective of coverage of Vested Benefits of at least 100% based on the above assumptions.